JMencius/Arrow/ONTsoftware_misuse_configs/clair3/scripts/README.md

 # Description
-This directory archives the pipelines we used to run Clair3 and benchmark.
+This directory archives the pipelines we used to run `Clair`3 and benchmark the results to the gold standard truth.

 # Execution environments